Delila Olsson

 Bless my efforts...

-A few weeks later, an envelope arrived.
-It was the one and only letter I would ever receive from my father.
+A few weeks later, an envelope arrived; the one and only letter I would ever receive from my father.
 Inside, on a sheet of yellow legal paper, the kind he always had on his desk, Dad had written his gratitude prayer.
 It began, “Thank you, Dear Lord, for this day.
 Thank you for all of my blessings;” and ended with, “Bless my efforts that they may be good, that they may be productive, and to thy glory.”
-I put that paper by my bedside as a reminder to recite the prayer morning and night, until at last the words came automatically without thought.
-Then, I tucked it in my wallet where it stayed for years; until the yellow paper began to disintegrate.
+I put that paper by my bedside as a reminder to recite the prayer morning and night, gradually replacing some of his words with my own, until the twice daily ritual unfolded automatically.
+Then, I tucked it into my wallet where it stayed for years; until the yellow paper began to disintegrate.
 I still carry a copy of the original.
 And we had a copy printed on the order of worship at Dad’s funeral, scattering his blessing a bit wider and further.

-A few nights ago I awakened from a dream dialogue with my dad but, by the time I’d located my journal and pen in the dark, only this fragment remained within conscious reach: “You have only one responsibility in life and that is to listen intently for the still quiet voice of God, and allow it to show you where you are needed most.
-It is only in the care of others that we evolve as souls.”
+A few nights ago I awakened from a dream dialogue with my dad but, by the time I’d located my journal and pen in the dark, only this fragment remained within conscious reach: “You have only one responsibility in life and that is to listen intently for the voice of God, and allow it to show you where you are needed most.
+It is through the care of others that we evolve.”

 In life, my father was all about service so his sage advice echoing across the veil wasn’t surprising; I hear from him now and again.
 Still, I found it quite profound to receive this particular message in the early morning hours of my 54th birthday.
 Particularly because the night before, slightly in my cups, I’d written a very long journal entry about my wishes, hopes and dreams for the year ahead.

-It is only in the care of others that we evolve as souls.
+It is only through the care of others that we evolve… as souls.

 It’s easy to fall into an internal dialogue around an unrealized desire; or to become attached to a romanticized notion of a person, place or experience.
-Such notions may distract for a moment from the reality that what tethers us to this place is neither the gravitational pull of earth nor the hands we are blessed to hold along the way, but rather the invisible thread to the Divine home from whence we came and where we will soon return.
+Such thoughts may distract from the reality that what tethers us to this place is neither the gravitational pull of earth nor the hands we are blessed to hold along the way, but rather the invisible thread to Spirit from whence we came and where we will presumably one day return.

-And if we are very, very blessed, we may experience fleeting moments of sheer bliss in relationship to another, or to nature, or to art.
+If we are very blessed, we may experience fleeting moments of sheer bliss in relationship to another, or to nature, or to art.
 In the presence of this kind of love, one cannot help but want to hold it close; letting go feels counter-intuitive.
-Bless my efforts...
+Bless my efforts…

 1. Work hard – nothing worth having comes easily